105-year-old Frenchman sets cycling record

 In a skin-tight yellow and violet jersey, the 105-year-old Frenchman set a world record in the 105-plus age category — created especially for the tireless veteran — by riding 22.547 kilometers in one hour.

-Marchand had ridden faster in the past on the boards of the Velodrome National.
+Marchand had ridden faster in the past on the boards of the Velodrome National, a state of the art venue used to host the elite of track cycling.
 But he had warned before his latest attempt that his current form was not as good.

 Most Read Stories